 On the other hand, Assigned Access, available in Windows 8.1 RT, Pro, and Enterprise allows admins to lock down an 8.1-powered device to function within a single, designated Windows Store app.

-The main highlight of Windows 8.1, in my opinion is its security.
+The main highlight of Windows 8.1, in my opinion, is its security.
 It’s probably the most secure OS ever made.
-As per Microsoft claims, Windows 8 is 6 times safer than Windows and 21 times safer than Windows XP from a virus infection perspective.
+As Microsoft claims, Windows 8 is six times safer than Windows and 21 times safer than Windows XP from a virus infection perspective.
 Even popular AV vendors acknowledge the fact.

-At one point of time there was a large exodus from Windows to Mac due to security.
+At one point in time, there was a large exodus from Windows to Mac due to security.
 Things have changed a lot since then.
 Now, many researchers on the basis of their findings claim that Mac is less secure as the OS has nothing inherently more secure about it (Remember the malware that hit OS X sometime earlier).
-Windows 8.1 appears as a much better replacement than Mac.
+Windows 8.1 appears like a much better replacement than Mac.

 Difference between Windows 8.1 and Windows 8.1 Pro and Windows 8.1 Enterprise